jeremyBass/gitploy/README.md

 	```

+####Trouble Shooting agent forwarding
+There are a few cases that the agent forwarded can be lost.
+If you  `ssh-add -L` and don't see your key, then try to log off the server and log back in.
+That normally will correct the issue.

 ##Moving from tag to branch
 This is no issue as you just need to run an update with the `-b` option.
 For example